KungPhoo/ba67-font/readme.md

 - '~' was thickened to match the double-pixel style.
 - Apostrophe was straightened to match the quotation mark to distinguish from accents. ' ´ `
-- b,d,f,h,i,j,k,l,t tough the top,
+- b,d,f,h,i,j,k,l,t touch the top,
   as uppercase letters do.
-- right-aligned pound sign as M and W do.
+- right-aligned the pound sign as M and W do.

 ## Test
 Take a look at this text with BA67 loaded: